xiaoxiae/videos/18-lopt/SCRIPT.md

 As a sanity check, we see that setting the tight variables to zero again determines the vertex we're in, with the objective function's value increasing to $6800$.

 At this point, I highly urge you to pause the video and do the next pivot yourself, since it's a great way of checking how well you understand the algorithm.
-To help you out a bit, here are the steps you need to take:
+To help you out a bit, here are the steps you need to take.

-- first, loosen a variable using Dantzig's pivot rule
-- second, tighten a variable given the largest non-positive ratio and finally
-- fix the equalities by swapping and substituting
+First, loosen a variable using Dantzig's pivot rule, second, tighten a variable given the largest non-positive ratio and finally fix the equalities by swapping and substituting.

 \note{pause here}
-Okay -- for the next pivot, we repeat exactly what we did for the first one:
+Okay -- for the next pivot, we repeat exactly what we did for the first one.

-- we determine the variable to loosen by the largest positive coefficient in the objective function, which is $x_1$,
-- we look at where $x_1$ appears in the equalities and compare the ratios -- the largest non-positive one corresponds to $s_3$, which we tighten and finally
-- we fix the equalities and the objective function such that the loose variables are only on the left side...
+We determine the variable to loosen by the largest positive coefficient in the objective function, which is $x_1$, we look at where $x_1$ appears in the equalities and compare the ratios -- the largest non-positive one corresponds to $s_3$, which we tighten and finally we fix the equalities and the objective function such that the loose variables are only on the left side.

-and we're done!
+And we're done!
 We can see this because all of the coefficients of the objective function are now negative so we can't improve any further.
 The optimum is $8000$, again achieved by setting $x_1$ to $1000$ and $x_2$ to $4000$, which is the same as the one from our geometric solution, which is a good indicator that the algorithm works as intended.